CountChu/AwsIotPythonTest/README.md

 # AwsIotPythonTest - A Python Tool to Test AWS IoT

 I modified the sample basicPubSub of the [aws-iot-device-sdk-python](https://github.com/aws/aws-iot-device-sdk-python) project to develop the Pyrhon tool, AwsIotPythonTest.py.
 It can be run in PC environment to test the AWS IoT service by sending actions (connect/publish/subscribe/receive) through MQTT.

-We can use the tool to emulate 3 connected devices, two sensors of tamperature and one monitor.
+We can use the tool to emulate 3 connected devices, two sensors of temperature and one monitor.
 They are run in PC environment and  are connected to AWS IoT service.
 I'll describe the emulation in this topic later.

 ## Environment